Online Social Work Degrees

 Online Doctoral Degrees in Social Work

 Doctoral degree programs in Social Work are something of rare birds.
-According to the 2013 study from the CSWE, there were less than 3,000 students in the entire country who completed or were enrolled in a doctoral degree program in social work.
+According to the 2021 study from the CSWE, there were only about 3,500 students in the entire country who completed or were enrolled in a doctoral degree program in social work.
 It is safe to assume that a very small fraction of those programs offer online doctoral courses in social work and it is even safer to assume that an even smaller fraction of those programs are fully online.

 In fact, the programs are so few and far between and so distant in coursework and subject material from the MSW degree program that the CSWE doesn't even accredit doctoral degree programs in social work.
 Their reasoning is that, "doctoral degrees in social work are typically research-oriented and primarily prepare students for academic, research, or administrative positions.
 In most instances, persons seeking a doctorate in social work already have a master's degree in social work."

 There are two types of social work doctorate -- the DSW and the PhD.
 The Doctor of Social Work is more practical and its curriculum is focused and centered around the practice of social work.
 The PhD is the more research-centric degree and is more abstract.
 People who earn a PhD in social work typically don't want to work as a clinical social worker anymore and would prefer to tackle more macro issues that are research-intensive.

 The Doctorate of Social Work in clinical practice program is for individuals interested in advancing their clinical knowledge and becoming leaders in clinical practice.
 The degree program differs from other social work doctorates in that it is specifically designed to prepare students for advanced clinical practice.
 The degree program is designed to be intensive and all students will be expected to earn the degree or at least complete the requirements for the degree after three years.